felipecesar13/electron-tailwind-react-ts/readme.md

-# Boilerplate de Aplicação com Electron, React, Tailwind e TypeScript
+# Application Boilerplate with Electron, React, Tailwind, and TypeScript

-Este boilerplate é a solução ideal para desenvolvedores que desejam começar um projeto utilizando Electron, React, Tailwind e TypeScript, sem a necessidade de configurar cada tecnologia individualmente.
-Com ele, você pode economizar tempo e se concentrar no desenvolvimento da funcionalidade do seu aplicativo desde o início.
+This boilerplate is the ideal solution for developers who want to start a project using Electron, React, Tailwind, and TypeScript without the need to configure each technology individually.
+With it, you can save time and focus on developing your application's functionality right from the start.

-## Tecnologias Incluídas:
+## Included Technologies:
-- **Electron**: Crie aplicações desktop multi-plataforma com tecnologias web.
+- **Electron**: Build cross-platform desktop applications with web technologies.
-- **React**: Biblioteca JavaScript para construção de interfaces de usuário.
+- **React**: JavaScript library for building user interfaces.
-- **Tailwind CSS**: Framework CSS utilitário para estilização rápida e eficiente.
+- **Tailwind CSS**: Utility-first CSS framework for quick and efficient styling.
-- **TypeScript**: Suporte a tipagem estática para JavaScript, melhorando a qualidade e a manutenção do código.
+- **TypeScript**: Static typing support for JavaScript, improving code quality and maintainability.

-## Funcionalidades do Boilerplate:
+## Boilerplate Features:
-- **Prettier**: Configurado para formatação consistente e padronizada do código.
+- **Prettier**: Configured for consistent and standardized code formatting.
-- **Sistema de Rotas**: Configuração inicial de rotas da aplicação, facilitando a navegação entre diferentes páginas ou componentes.
+- **Routing System**: Initial application routing setup, facilitating navigation between different pages or components.

-## Benefícios:
+## Benefits:
-- **Facilidade de Uso**: Tenha todas as tecnologias configuradas e prontas para uso em um único lugar.
+- **Ease of Use**: Have all technologies configured and ready to use in one place.
-- **Produtividade**: Comece a desenvolver imediatamente sem se preocupar com a configuração inicial.
+- **Productivity**: Start developing immediately without worrying about initial setup.
-- **Manutenibilidade**: Utilize TypeScript e Prettier para um código mais organizado e fácil de manter.
+- **Maintainability**: Use TypeScript and Prettier for more organized and maintainable code.
-- **Estilização Rápida**: Aproveite o poder do Tailwind CSS para estilizar sua aplicação de forma eficiente.
+- **Quick Styling**: Leverage the power of Tailwind CSS to style your application efficiently.

-Este boilerplate é perfeito para quem deseja criar aplicações desktop modernas e robustas com uma base sólida e configurada de forma eficiente.
-Comece hoje mesmo e acelere seu desenvolvimento!
+This boilerplate is perfect for those who want to create modern, robust desktop applications with a solid and efficiently configured foundation.
+Start today and speed up your development!

 Run `npm start` to start the application